Frank Barkow: Education and career

-Frank Barkow studied architecture at Montana State University and at Harvard GSD under the chairmanship of Rafael Moneo.
+Frank Barkow studied architecture at Montana State University and at Harvard Graduate School of Design under the chairmanship of Rafael Moneo.
 While at Harvard, he met Regine Leibinger, a German architect.
 In 1993, Frank and Regine founded Barkow Leibinger in Berlin, Germany.

 Academic

-Frank Barkow teaches at the Harvard GSD.
+Frank Barkow teaches at Harvard Graduate School of Design.
 Previously he was visiting professor at the Royal College of Art in London, the EPFL, the Architectural Association in London and Cornell University Ithaca, NY, among others.
 In 2007 he taught at the University of Wisconsin, Milwaukee as part of the Marcus Prize, an international prize for emerging talent in architecture.
 He held lectures at the Monterey Design Conference, the Walter Gropius Symposium at Bauhaus Dessau, the Alvar Aalto Symposium at the University of Jyväskylä in Helsinki.
 Further lectures include the UDK Berlin, MoMA New York, Washington University in St. Louis, Rice University in Houston, American Academy Berlin, Nottingham Contemporary UK, USC School of Architecture in Los Angeles, Macintosh School of Architecture in Glasgow, Pratt Institute School of Architecture in New York, AA School of Architecture in London, Städelschule in Frankfurt am Main, The Architectural League in New York, Yale University School of Architecture in New Haven, University of Pennsylvania in Philadelphia, ETH Zürich and Cornell University in Ithaca, among others.